The BrowserGym Ecosystem for Web Agent Research: AgentLab

 \mypar{Standard observation and action space} One core feature of BrowserGym is to provide a standardized observation and action space.
 While it allows for customization, each benchmark is defined with its own default action space.
 Similarly, the observation space of agents in AgentLab comes with a default way to represent the DOM, the AXTree, and other components.

-\mypar{Package versions} The \code{Study} object contains a dictionary of information about reproducibility, including benchmark version, package version, commit hash, os version, and time stamp.
-By keeping track of these variables we could isolate versions or systems that could affect the performances.
+\mypar{Package versions} The \code{Study} class contains a dictionary of information about reproducibility, including benchmark version, package version, commit hash, os version, and time stamp.
+By keeping track of these variables, one can isolate package versions, interactions, or system effects that can impact the performance.

-\mypar{Reproducibility Journal} By calling \code{study.append_to_journal()}, this will automatic upload your results to \href{https://github.com/ServiceNow/AgentLab/blob/main/reproducibility_journal.csv}{\code{reproducibility_journal.csv}} .
+\mypar{Reproducibility Journal} A call to \code{study.append_to_journal()} automatically uploads your results to \href{https://github.com/ServiceNow/AgentLab/blob/main/reproducibility_journal.csv}{\code{reproducibility_journal.csv}} .
+The goal of this journal is to keep a detailed track of previous results.
+As mentioned in \Cref{sec:reprod-factors}, because of API changes or instance changes, results can vary overtime.
 This makes it easier to populate a large number of reference points.
+The journal aims to track changes and log enough information to allow anyone to reproduce as closely as possible an experiment.
+It stores information such as agent name, BrowserGym and AgentLab version, benchmark name and metadata, experiment performances, etc.

-\mypar{Reproduced results in the leaderboard} For agents that are reproducible, we encourage users to try to reproduce the results and upload them to the leaderboard.
+\mypar{Reproduced results in the leaderboard} For experiments that are reproducible, we encourage users to try to reproduce the results and upload them to the leaderboard.
 There is a special column containing information about all reproduced results of an agent on a benchmark.
 It is displayed as a range of scores alongside the original score on the leaderboard.
+The leaderboard, together with the Reproducibility Journal, helps monitor changes in benchmarks over time and serves as a source of motivation for the community.

-\mypar{ReproducibilityAgent} By running the \code{ReproducibilityAgent} on an existing study, it will re-execute the same action sequence on the same task seeds.
-A visual diff of the two prompts will be displayed in the AgentInfo HTML tab of AgentXray.
-The user can inspect what changes that occurred between the two executions.
-While the two executions may diverge rapidly if there are some differences at the beginning of the episode, the diffs between the first few steps will be insightful on what has changed since the last execution.
+\mypar{ReproducibilityAgent} The base agent \code{GenericAgent} (detailed in \cref{sec:experiments}) comes along with an agent called \code{ReproducibilityAgent}.
+Running the latter on an existing study generated from \code{GenericAgent} will re-execute the same action sequence on the same task seeds.
+A visual diff of the two prompts is then displayed in the AgentInfo HTML tab of AgentXray.
+The user can inspect what changes occurred between the two executions.
+While the two executions may diverge rapidly if there are some differences at the start of the episode, the diffs between the first few steps are typically insightful on what has changed since the last execution.
+This allows one to monitor the modifications in live benchmarks that may be subject to changes over time.